PauReigVaque/TEAMR_Project_268384_269035_268449/README.md

   1. Clone the repository and open the notebook in an environment that supports Google Colab (e.g., Google Drive or your local machine with Jupyter/Colab integration).
   2. Download the dataset from the Kaggle link above and place it inside a folder named `data` at the root of the project.
+  3. Ensure the `results_def` folder is present in the main directory of the project.
+If it’s not included after cloning the repository, download it manually from the GitHub repository and place it in the main directory.
-  3. Update the path variable in the notebook to point to the correct location of the data folder.
+  4. Update the paths (path, results_path, new_path) in the notebook to point to the correct location of the data and results_def folders.

 After completing these steps, you should be able to run the code successfully.